yoshidayasutaka/mcp/src/lambda-tool-mcp-server/examples/README.md

 This directory contains sample Lambda functions that demonstrate different use cases for the MCP server.
 These functions are designed to be deployed using the AWS SAM CLI.

-The first two functions (`CustomerInfoFromId` and `CustomerIdFromEmail`) simulate an internal customer infromation system where a customer status can be retrived via a customer ID and the customer ID can be retrieved form the email.
-In this way, an agent using these two functions as tools can retrive customer information from an email by invoking the two functions.
+The first two functions (`CustomerInfoFromId` and `CustomerIdFromEmail`) simulate an internal customer information system where a customer status can be retrieved via a customer ID and the customer ID can be retrieved form the email.
+In this way, an agent using these two functions as tools can retrieved customer information from an email by invoking the two functions.

 ## Available Functions